 eSubsea provide fatigue analysis of any structural components or parts, including bolts and welds, subjected to cyclic loading.
 We also have extensive experience with wellhead fatigue design analysis and wellhead load relief evaluations.
+We also do piping analysis where vibrations and fatigue damage may be an issue due to Flow Induced Vibrations (FIV).

 Analysis using Finite Element Method